Quickstart

 pip install cua-computer-server

-object to connect:
+python -m computer_serverThen, use the Computer object to connect:

 from computer import Computer